Predeploys

 function sendMessage(uint256 _destination, address _target, bytes calldata _message) external returns (bytes32);

-It returns the hash of the message being sent, used to track whether the message has successfully been relayed.
-It emits a SentMessage event with the necessary metadata to execute when relayed on the destination chain.
+It returns the hash of the message being sent, which is used to track whether the message has successfully been relayed.
+It also emits a SentMessage event with the necessary metadata to execute when relayed on the destination chain.

 event SentMessage(uint256 indexed destination, address indexed target, uint256 indexed messageNonce, address sender, bytes message);